sharma-subendra-kr/limber-grid-view-github-page/src/pages/docs/docs.md

 <dl>
 <dt><a href="#options">options</a> : <code>object</code></dt>
-<dd><p>Parameters to constructor function</p>
+<dd><p>Parameters to the constructor.</p>
 </dd>
 <dt><a href="#gridData">gridData</a> : <code>options~gridData</code></dt>
-<dd><p>Warning: Keys here to be set only once during the application development lifecycle.
-Changes later on are dangerous and will result in unwanted behaviour.
-Output from function getGridData are scaled as per the dimensions defined here.
-If custom values are used then they should be passed everytime a new instance is created.</p>
+<dd><p>Actual grid height and width.
+Output from function getGridData is scaled as per the dimensions defined here.
+Warning: Keys here to be set only once during the application development lifecycle.
+Changes, later on, are dangerous and will result in unwanted behavior.
+There is no actual need to change this.
+Custom values, if used, must be passed every time for instantiation.</p>
 </dd>
 <dt><a href="#positionData">positionData</a> : <code>Array.&lt;options~positionData&gt;</code></dt>
-<dd><p>Array of Position Data of the items on grid.
-These are scaled during the runtime.
-Use getGridData function to get data to store on the database which is scaled accorging to gridData.</p>
+<dd><p>An array of Position data of items.
+It can be in two-point form i.e. top-left and bottom-right coordinate ({x1: 100, y1: 100, x2: 300, y2: 300}) or in dimension form with height and width ({x: 100, y: 100, width: 200, height: 200}).
+Position data are scaled during the runtime according to the screen size.
+Use the function getGridData to get position data to store for persistence which is scaled according to gridData.</p>
 </dd>
 <dt><a href="#callbacks">callbacks</a> : <code>options~callbacks</code></dt>
-<dd><p>Object containing all the callbacks</p>
+<dd><p>An object containing various callbacks.</p>
 </dd>
 <dt><a href="#publicConstants">publicConstants</a> : <code>options~publicConstants</code></dt>
-<dd><p>Constants which you can change or set at any point of time to get the desired behaviour.</p>
+<dd><p>Constants that you can change or set at any point in time to get the desired behavior.</p>
 </dd>
 </dl>